Your top layer is there to protect you from wind and rain but it also needs to be breathable, easily stowed and look good!

 Waterproof jacket buyers guide

-For walking it’s not advisable to leave home without a waterproof jacket, even if you’re not expecting rain.
-Add an overnight wild camp into the mix and your choice of jacket becomes pivotal, both in terms of protection from the elements and the dent it puts in your overall pack weight.
-It’s much the same for cycling where having an easily packable jacket that you can throw on in a downpour can make the difference between a miserable ride and a great one.
+It's always worth chucking a lightweight waterproof jacket in your pack when you're heading out on a walk or ride, even if you’re not expecting rain.
+Add an overnight wild camp into the mix and your choice of waterproof jacket becomes that much more important, both in terms of protection from the elements and the dent it puts in your overall pack weight.
+For cycling an easily packable waterproof jacket that you can throw on in a downpour can make the difference between a miserable ride and a great one.

-A decent waterproof jacket can also be used for travelling, daily wear and anything else you care to throw at it, but take care as the materials used are often optimised for weight rather than durability so wearing one too often could risk prematurely wearing out your expensive investment.
+A decent waterproof jacket should have the versatility to be worn for travel, and daily wear but durability can suffer when materials are optimised for weight, so wearing one too often could risk prematurely wearing out your expensive investment.

-Lightweight jackets often compromise on features to bring weight down too so decide whether you need lightweight packability over and above pockets, adjusters and a highly durable material.
+Lightweight waterproof jackets can compromise on features to bring weight down, so decide whether you need lightweight packability over and above pockets, adjusters and a highly durable materials.

-The jackets on test have been put through their paces across a wide range of activities and in a number of different climates to whittle our choices down to what we consider to be the best buys available today.
+The jackets reviewed here have been put through their paces across a wide range of activities and in a number of different climates to whittle our choices down to what we consider to be the best waterproof jackets available today.

-The higher the jacket’s ‘hydrostatic head’ the more water resistant it will be.
-This info should be on the garment’s swing tag and will be written as ‘mm H2O’ – 20,000mm H2O is a good figure to look for.
+The higher the jacket’s ‘hydrostatic head’ the more waterproof it will be.
+This info should be on the garment’s swing tag and will be written as ‘mm H2O’.
+20,000mm H2O is a good figure to look for if you demand a lot from your gear but anything from about 5,000mm is considered to be waterproof.

-These are potential weak points.
 Laser cut and glued seams are best as the process doesn't involve putting holes into the fabric.
 They also keep weight down.
-Taped seams are even better.
+Taped seams are probably more common though, this involves the manufacturer of the waterproof jacket putting a waterproof tape over the seams to protect them.
+Check that these are all over the jacket rather than just in 'critical' areas.

 An easily packed waterproof is a versatile one, as you're more likely to take it on more occasions.
 One that packs down to a small size is obviously more easily stowed – especially in smaller summer day packs and travel luggage.
 Small pack size usually means lighter too.
 The most versatile pack into their own pockets.